har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 ## Unrecoverable fault handling

-* The following error conditions are handled by blinking the LED for several seconds, shutdown of the MAX30102 sensor, turn off the LEDs and going into deep sleep mode.
+The following error conditions are handled by blinking the LED for several seconds, shutting down the MAX30102 sensor, turning off the LED and going into deep sleep mode.
 This is done to save battery power.
 To recover, switch the unit off and on again.

 The fault source is indicated by the blinking LED colour.

 * MAGENTA
 	* Battery voltage is too low (fast blink)